US Fulbright Logo

 What is life like for Fulbrighters in the host country?

 Being a Fulbrighter in France is an unforgettable experience!
 When not engaged in their project, Fulbrighters enjoy the benefits of the French lifestyle: wonderful food, excellent life-work balance, and enthusiasm for lively debate and discussion.
-We encourage Fulbrighters to travel the country (and discover its many amazing heritage sites, museums, landscapes, and diverse society), and to get involved in community service or other local activities.
+We encourage Fulbrighters to travel the country (and discover its many amazing heritage sites, museums, landscapes, and varied society), and to get involved in community service or other local activities.
 They are thus able to build strong cross cultural ties between France and the United States.

 It is important to note, however, that while the Fulbright Commission is dedicated to assisting Fulbrighters as much as possible to make their transition to France as smooth as possible, Fulbrighters are responsible for securing their own housing and making other administrative arrangements themselves.
 We recommend that Fulbrighters prepare their stay well ahead of time.